RobotLocomotion/drake/drake/doc/buildcop.rst

 If any Continuous or Nightly Production builds turn yellow or red, you need to act.

+In Jenkins, builds that are in progress (blinking on and off) will show the color of the previous build.

+Note that CDash pages may take a minute to populate.

 Respond to Breakage
 ^^^^^^^^^^^^^^^^^^^
 There are various reasons the build might break.
 Diagnose the failure, and